 Interestingly, the title translates as ‘Lovesong’, and when translated the lyrics are ‘interesting’ to say the least – the use of a harsh German language vocal gives the track a very different feel, perhaps, to if it had been sung in English!

 Time has not been especially kind to Money, and perhaps with good reason.
-It was only half an album in the first place, with En Esch’s half of the album rejected by WaxTrax! and replaced with remixes and other odds and ends, but even so it did have it’s moments.
-Those moments do admittedly mainly come from the first two songs – the cliché and sample-ridden title track, and then Vogue, which needless to say has nothing to do with the Madonna song that preceeded it by a year or two!
+It was only half an album in the first place, with En Esch’s half of the album rejected by WaxTrax! and replaced with remixes and other odds and ends, but even so, it did have its moments.
+Those moments do admittedly mainly come from the first two songs – the cliché and sample-ridden title track, and then Vogue, which needless to say has nothing to do with the Madonna song that preceded it by a year or two!

-It is, though, a kick-ass dancefloor anthem that is all about sex – something that KMFDM have never exactly been that keen to sing about, at least in recent years.
-But the KMFDM of the early nineties is a very different beast to the present day incarnation…
+It is, though, a kick-ass dancefloor anthem that is all about sex – something that KMFDM has never exactly been that keen to sing about, at least in recent years.
+But the KMFDM of the early nineties is a very different beast to the present-day incarnation…